College: Arts and Sciences

 Participating in undergraduate research is highly advised, particularly for students aspiring to attend graduate or professional school.
 Students have various opportunities to work directly with faculty members on ground-breaking and substantive research throughout multiple departments and colleges.
 Students may also complete an independent research thesis that will allow them to graduate with research distinction or honors research distinction in neuroscience.

-Many of our graduates pursue advanced education in medicine, dentistry, neurology, clinical psychology, law, neurochemistry, neuropsychology, and occupational and physical therapy.
+Many students graduating from the neuroscience program pursue advanced education in medicine, dentistry, neurology, clinical psychology, law, neurochemistry, neuropsychology, and occupational and physical therapy.

 Columbus, OH 43210

 - Over 80 faculty members, nationally and internationally recognized